 Sorting out your finances

-When thinking about buying a property, you’ll need to ensure your finances are in order ahead of speaking to a mortgage lender or bank.
-Below we outline the fundamental things you should look to do in order to boost your chances when it comes to applying for a mortgage.
+When thinking about buying a home, you’ll want to check your finances are in order before speaking to a mortgage lender or bank.
+Below we outline the basic things you could do in order to boost your chances when it comes to applying for a mortgage.

 6 to 12+ months in advance